sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/resize-disks-in-statefulset.md

 7. Delete StatefulSet without deleting the pods (`--cascade='orphan'`)

 Important: without `--cascade='orphan'` you will lose the PVs!
 (But not the GCP disks since `Retain` is set on the StorageClass)

 ```
 kubectl delete sts gitserver --cascade=orphan -n prod
 ```

 8. Modify  and deploy StatefulSet with extended disk sizes (change `storage` to `<new size>` in this example):
 - in [StatefulSet](https://k8s.sgdev.org/github.com/sourcegraph/deploy-sourcegraph-cloud/-/blob/base/gitserver/gitserver.StatefulSet.yaml?L148)
-- IN persistent volumes files: https://k8s.sgdev.org/github.com/sourcegraph/deploy-sourcegraph-cloud/-/tree/base/gitserver (all files with `repos-gitserver-[NUMBER].PersistentVolume.yaml` names)
+- in persistent volumes files: https://k8s.sgdev.org/github.com/sourcegraph/deploy-sourcegraph-cloud/-/tree/base/gitserver (all files with `repos-gitserver-[NUMBER].PersistentVolume.yaml` names)
 - deploy via [buildkite job](https://buildkite.com/sourcegraph/deploy-sourcegraph-cloud)

 9. Delete StatefulSet pods one by one